radical-cybertools/radical.pilot/docs/source/faq.rst

 This can happen rarely if radical.pilot keeps on failing in an unexpected way and without clean up the database upon termination.
-Currenlty the only workaround for this is to manually clean-up the database using the MongoDB command-line tools.
+Currenlty the only workaround for this is to manually clean-up the database using the ``radicalpilot-clean`` and ``radicalpilot-cleanup`` tools (both are installed with radical.pilot).
+The former lists and purges database entries older than a specified age; the atter closes an existing session (and thus also cleanes its database entry).

 Q: I see the error "Host key verification failed" in AGENT.STDERR.
 ------------------------------------------------------------------